Usage

 Embedded textures

-When a model includes the textures in the same file, they will be located in the scene.mTextures list.
+When a model includes the textures within the same file, they are stored in the scene.mTextures list.

 from assimpcy import aiImportFile, aiPostProcessSteps as pp